home

 • Introduction: definitions, batch versus TP, the IMS generation

-• Data flow in an IMS/DC system
+• Data flow in an IMS/TM system

 • Introduction to MFS